 For receiving research grants

-- Two points are earned if a member is awarded a University-administered research grant by a tri-council (NSERC, SSHRC or CIHR) or by another funding organization allocating funds through a peer-review process, which is recognized by the Research Management Services.
+- Two (2) points are earned if a member is awarded a university-administered research grant by a tri-council (NSERC, SSHRC or CIHR) or by another funding organization allocating funds through a peer-review process, which is recognized by the Research Management Services.

-- Two points are earned at the end of the year following the awarding of the grant
+- Two (2) points are earned at the end of the year following the awarding of the grant.

-- Two points are earned for each subsequent year in which the member holds the grant
+- Two (2) points are earned for each subsequent year in which the member holds the grant.

-- Two points are awarded per year for the duration for the grant
+- Two (2) points are awarded per year for the duration for the grant.

 2 – Can points be removed?

 Points cannot be removed.
-However, if a member receives an evaluation with a cumulative average score of 3.2 or less on all three student evaluation questions for a specific course, the Dean may decide not to award the seniority point.
-If the average on student evaluations is less than 3.2 for all courses taught during the academic year, the member will not receive the two points for the academic year unless the chair considers that there are mitigating circumstances.
+However, if you receive an evaluation with a cumulative average score of 3.2 or less on all three student evaluation questions for a specific course, the dean may decide not to award you the seniority point.
+If the average on student evaluations is less than 3.2 for all courses taught during the academic year, you will not receive the two points for the academic year unless the chair considers that there are mitigating circumstances.

-From the “Student response questionnaire for use in the evaluation of teaching and courses,” the three questions (1, 4 and 9) from the student evaluations are:
+The three questions (1, 4 and 9) from the student evaluations are the following: